btskinner/rworkshop/_modules/modeling.md

     Number of Fisher Scoring iterations: 2

+The resulting estimates are survey weighted.
 The survey library has a ton of features and is worth diving into if you regularly work with survey data.

 Predictions
 -----------

 Being able to generate predictions from new data can be a powerful tool.
 Above, we were able to return the predicted values from the fit object.
-We can also use the `predict()` function, however, to both return the standard error of the prediction and to make predictions for new values.
+We can also use the `predict()` function, however, to return the standard error of the prediction as well as make predictions for new observations.

-First, we’ll get predicted values using the original data along with their standard error.
+First, we’ll get predicted values using the original data along with their standard errors.

 ``` r
 ## predict from first model